 Whether it’s a specific target market or friends and family, you need a way to get the word out there about your services — which is where social media comes in.
 Facebook and Twitter are great for friends and family, while platforms such as LinkedIn cater more towards businesses and professionals.

 Getting your first client isn’t just about promoting your services.
-Instead, you should focus on establishing yourself as a professional first before any business opportunities will come your way.
+You also should focus on establishing yourself as a professional.
 It can be difficult to build a trustworthy reputation as a freelance graphic designer online since there’s minimal face-to-face contact — you essentially have to convince a stranger that your services are not a scam and worth paying for.

 As such, you need to put yourself and your business out there, while highlighting your strengths along the way.
 Be sure to offer helpful advice wherever you can and engage actively in discussions related to graphic design.
 People buy from people they know and trust.
 If you’re passionate about your services, then your enthusiasm will win them over.
 Also, master speaking and writing clearly.
 Professional communication will make it easier for you to earn the respect of others.